lucievaridel/test/README.md

 <p align="center"> Figure ?: Molecular network

 #### *Potentilla* discriming features
-Some features found in this analysis discriminate the *Potentilla* genus and three will be presented below.
+Some features found in this analysis discriminate the *Potentilla* genus from the *Malus* and *Prunus* genera and three will be presented below.

 1. **D-sorbitol**